mattantonelli/ffxiv-collect/README.md

 # FFXIV Collect
-This is another application for tracking your Final Fantasy XIV collections written in [Ruby on Rails](https://rubyonrails.org/).
-Game data is powered by [Saint Coinach](https://github.com/ufx/SaintCoinach).
-This application strives to be as autonomous as possible by pulling as much data as possible from [Saint Coinach](https://github.com/ufx/SaintCoinach).
+This is a collection tracking companion website for Final Fantasy XIV collections written in [Ruby on Rails](https://rubyonrails.org/).
+Game data is powered by [XIVData Oxidizer](https://github.com/mattantonelli/xiv-data-oxidizer).
+This application strives to be as autonomous as possible by pulling most of its information directly from the game data.
 The rest is maintained by myself and a small group of moderators using community-sourced data.

 ## API